Egypt–Russia relations: History

 Relations between Russia and Egypt have a long history, dating back to before the 16th century.
 Early on, they were centered on the Russian government's and the Russian Church's support for the Greek Orthodox Church of Alexandria.
-As early as in 1556, Patriarch Joachim of Alexandria sent a letter to the Russian Tzar Ivan IV, asking the Orthodox monarch to provide some material assistance for the Saint Catherine's Monastery in the Sinai Peninsula, which had suffered from the Turks.
+As early as in 1556, Patriarch Joachim of Alexandria sent a letter to the Russian Tsar Ivan IV, asking the Orthodox monarch to provide some material assistance for the Saint Catherine's Monastery in the Sinai Peninsula, which had suffered from the Turks.
 In 1558, the Czar sent to Egypt a delegation led by archdeacon Gennady, who, however, died in Constantinople before he could reach Egypt.
 From then on, the embassy was headed by a Smolensk merchant, Vasily Poznyakov.
 Poznyakov's delegation visited Alexandria, Cairo, and Sinai, brought the patriarch a fur coat and an icon sent by the Tzar.
 Poznyakov's account of its two and half years' travels, which may have been the first ever Russian first-hand African trip report, became popular among Russian readers for centuries to follow.

 Russia continued to provide support to Egyptian Christians for centuries to come.

 During the Russo-Turkish War of 1768–1774, Russia supported the Mamluks of Egypt against the Ottomans.
 The Russians sent multiple expeditions to the Levant.
 In the first half of the 19th century, Russia and Egypt were at odds over the fate of the Ottoman Empire.

-In the 1950s, Gamal Abdel Nasser's independent and anti-imperialist policy earned him enthusiastic support from the Communist government of the USSR.
+In the 1950s, Gamal Abdel Nasser's independent and anti-imperialist policy earned him enthusiastic support from the communist government of the Soviet Union.
 In 1955, Egypt made a major arms deal with Soviet Union, and from then, teams of Egyptian officers were trained in Eastern Bloc countries.
 Czechoslovak instructors also came in 1956, to train Egyptian personnel in the use of Soviet weapons.
-When France attacked Egypt during Suez Crisis, USSR threatened to use destructive weapons i.e. nuclear weapons for the defense of Egypt.
+When France, Britain, and Israel attacked Egypt during the Suez Crisis, Khrushchev threatened to use nuclear weapons against them in defense of Egypt.
 The degree of the Soviet approval of the Egyptian leader's policies culminated, rather controversially, in the award of the highest Soviet decoration, the star of the Hero of the Soviet Union with the Order of Lenin to Nasser during Nikita Khrushchev's visit to the country in 1964.

 Soviet badge issued to Soviet soldiers who served during the War of Attrition in United Arab Republic (Egypt).

 From left to rights: leaders: Gamal Abdel Nasser, Leonid Brezhnev, and Alexei Kosygin.

-During the Nasser years, many young Egyptians studied in Soviet universities and military schools.
+During the Nasser era, many young Egyptians studied in Soviet universities and military schools.
 Among them was the future president, Hosni Mubarak, who went for training in a military pilot school in Kyrgyzstan.
-During the War of Attrition, USSR sent 10-15000 servicemen to operate the air defense of Egypt against Israeli air attacks.
+During the War of Attrition, the USSR sent 10-15,000 servicemen to operate the air defense of Egypt against Israeli air attacks.